WWU-241-CSCI/Lab2/README.md

 To check that a sorting method has done its job correctly, the resulting array must have two properties:

 -   The resulting array is sorted.

 -   The resulting array has exactly the same elements as the original.

 Below all the test cases, you will find stubs (i.e., method headers with missing implementation) for the methods that you need to implement to make the tests work correctly.
 This includes two methods that check the above two properties for sorted arrays, and one method that is used in tests for the `partition` helper method for quick sort.

+**Important**: all of the A1 unit tests depend on the methods you implement in this lab.
+If your `SortsTest.java` helper methods are not correct, the A1 unit tests will not correctly test your sorts.
+Subtle bugs here can result in tests passing despite buggy A1 code; as such, you should thoroughly convince yourself that these methods are correct before relying on them.

 ## Debugging with Unit Tests